USI - FAU Double Degree - FAQ

 - To make the most of your studies the FAU provides academic, legal, psychological and career-based services to support the students and maintain their well-being.

 In general, housing is more available in Lugano than in other parts of Switzerland, although there are a number of administrative and financial hurdles that need to be passed in order to secure a private tenancy contract for an apartment.
-For this reason, it may be more convenient to start your search with the resources available to students through the university at the following links:
+For this reason, it may be more convenient to start your search with the resources available to students through the university via the USI Housing Service.

 In case of a short-term stay (minimum 3 weeks), perhaps while looking for other accommodations, CityPop may also be an attractive option as it is administratively very easy, although rent is higher, and the location is not ideal for students (Via Lucerna 1, 6900 Lugano).
 You will need to download the app for information.